-We celebrate every week the Little Triduum in memory of the three holy days culminating with the celebration of the Resurrection on Sunday.
+We celebrate a “Weekly Triduum” in memory of the three holy days, culminating in the celebration of the Resurrection on Sunday.

-On Thursday night, we consider the infinate love of Jesus instituting the Eucharist and we keep Him company at Gethsémani through quiet adoration during the night.
+On Thursday night, we meditate on the infinite love of Jesus in the Eucharist, and we keep Him company in Gethsemane through night-long quiet adoration.

-On Friday night, we come together around the table to welcome the peace and the blessing of Shabbat using a domestic liturgy in which we borrow elements of the Jewish tradition and sing psalms and songs in hebrew.
-In communion with our Jewish brethren we recall the work of Creation.
+On Friday night, we come together around the table to welcome the peace and blessing of Shabbat, using a domestic liturgy in which we borrow elements of the Jewish tradition and sing psalms and songs in Hebrew.
+In communion with our Jewish brethren we recall God’s work of Creation.
 We give thanks and contemplate the work of Redemption accomplished by Jesus, Israel’s Messiah.

-On Saturday, the seventh day of the week, we unite ourselves to the Virgin Mary who did not lose hope, even during that hour of darkness.
-With her, we remain in expectation of the hour when Christ will reveal his victory over evil.
+On Saturday, the seventh day of the week, we unite ourselves to the Virgin Mary who did not lose hope, even during the hour of darkness.
+With her, we await the hour when Christ will reveal His victory over evil.